-TRG 2018-09 AP 03: presentation in the reinsurer's statement of performance
+TRG Staff analysis (2018-09 AP 03): presentation in the reinsurer's statement of performance (2018-09 Summary)

-- 48 TRG 2018-09 Summary. §14: TRG members discussed the analysis in Agenda Paper 3 and observed that: - (a) the requirements set out in paragraph 86 of IFRS 17 for the presentation of income or expenses from reinsurance contracts held are based on the economic effect of exchanges between the reinsurer and the cedant, and it would be appropriate to apply an assessment of the economic effect of such exchanges to reinsurance contracts issued as well. - (b) the economic effect of amounts exchanged between a reinsurer and a cedant that are not contingent on claims is equivalent to the effect of charging a different premium.
-Therefore, those amounts would be recognised as part of insurance revenue applying paragraph B123 or B126 of IFRS 17. - (c) the economic effect of amounts exchanged between a reinsurer and a cedant that are contingent on claims is equivalent to reimbursing a different amount of claims than expected.
-Therefore, those amounts would be recognised as part of insurance service expenses applying paragraph 42(a) of IFRS 17. - (d) unless the cedant provides a distinct service to the reinsurer that results in a cost to the reinsurer for selling, underwriting and starting a group of reinsurance contracts that it issues, a ceding commission is not an insurance acquisition cash flow of the reinsurer. - (e) amounts exchanged between the reinsurer and the cedant that are not contingent on claims may meet the definition of an investment component if they are repaid to the cedant in all circumstances (including on cancellation of the contract).
+- 22 Since IFRS 17.86 only addresses reinsurance contracts held, the TRG has been asked to address presentation issues in the statement of financial performance of a reinsurer regarding amounts exchanged with the primary insurer and concluded that: - Amounts exchanged that are not contingent on claims are equivalent to the effect of charging a different premium (~insurance revenue or investment component if repaid to the cedant in all circumstances); - Amounts exchanged that are contingent on claims are equivalent to reimbursing a different amount of claims than expected (~insurance expense); - Unless the cedant provides a distinct service to the reinsurer that results in a cost to the reinsurer for selling, underwriting and starting a group of reinsurance contracts that it issues, a ceding commission is not an insurance acquisition cash flow of the reinsurer.

+amounts exchanged between the reinsurer and the cedant that are not contingent on claims may meet the definition of an investment component if they are repaid to the cedant in all circumstances (including on cancellation of the contract) [2018-09 Summary § 14(e)]

-2018-09 AP 09: reinsurance vs. co-insurance or transfer of insurance contracts
+TRG staff analysis on reinsurance vs. co-insurance or transfer of insurance contracts (2018-09 AP 09 and 2018-09 Summary)